 Bari is just a gateway into the culturally and historically rich Puglia region!
 If you were thinking to use the city as a base to explore the immediate area for a few days, you have no shortage of possible day trips from Bari.

 Keep in mind, the best way to explore Puglia is by car.
-There are some trains and buses but it can be hard, if not impossible, to access small countryside villages.
+There are some trains and buses but it can be hard, if not impossible, to access small countryside villages and see the surrounding region.

 Polignano a Mare, Monopoli, Locorotundo, Martina Franca, and Alberobello are all within a 30-60 minute drive from Bari.
 And, in just over an hour, you can go from Bari to Ostuni.